reidpat/gamify-402/README.md

  Hello, and welcome to my code!

- If you are wanting to see the code that I wrote these are the areas you will want to look at the following areas:
+ If you are wanting to see the code that I wrote these are the areas you will want to look at:

 public/
   index.html -> this is where the main html is and where all the content is ultimately being rendered